Dasineura mali

 Dasineura mali, commonly known as the apple leaf curling midge or the apple leaf midge, is a species of gall midge belonging to the family Cecidomyiidae, within the order Diptera.

-As a member of the family Cecidomyiidae, D. mali is grouped with other midges, a diverse selection of very small flies, some of which are known for their ability to induce gall formation on host plants.
+As a member of the family Cecidomyiidae, D. mali is grouped with other midges, a diverse selection of tiny flies, some of which are known for their ability to induce gall formation on host plants.

 Description

 Dasineura mali is a minute and delicate species of dipteran, belonging to the family Cecidomyiidae.
 Adults measure between 2 and 3 mm in length.
 Identifying features include the long moniliform antennae with whorls of fine hairs, which are used for sensory perception and navigation.
-It has small simple ocelli which enable light detection and orientation.
+It has small, simple ocelli which enable light detection and orientation.
 Its wings appear fringed with fine hairs, with a low number of longitudinal veins and lacking obvious cross veins; these factors contribute to its fragile appearance.

 This midge's coxae are not elongated, and its tibiae lack spurs, which distinguishes it from related species.
-Its tibiae provides support and stability during movement.
+Its tibiae provide support and stability during movement.
 Larvae with red or orange hues are characteristic of D. mali, though differentiation from other species can be challenging, as larvae may also exhibit a yellow or white colour.
 To identify D. mali larvae, the length of setose papillae on the first thoracic segment and the shape of the sternal spatula are measured.
 Larval characteristics include small heads with pigment spots but no eyes.
 The body has thirteen visible trunk segments and nine pairs of spiracles on the prothorax and first eight abdominal segments, facilitating respiration during development.
 The sternal spatula, a mid-ventral structure on the thorax, is a distinguishing feature of D. mali larvae within the Cecidomyiidae family.

 Natural global range

 Dasineura mali originated in the Palaearctic region, where it evolved alongside its primary host, the apple (Malus domestica).
 Accidental introductions to new regions expanded its distribution, reaching North America and New Zealand.
 These introductions provided opportunities for D. mali to establish populations beyond its native range.

-It has spread to three regions: Europe, America, and New Zealand, where it prefers host plants belonging to Rosaceae, which includes apples, peaches, pears and cherries.
+It has spread to three regions: Europe, America, and New Zealand, where it prefers host plants belonging to Rosaceae, which includes apples, peaches, pears, and cherries.
 In North America, insects that initially fed on wild relatives of these host plants, such as native roses, may have gradually adapted to cultivated apple trees.
 The historical association between D. mali and the wild species within the Rosaceae family likely facilitated its transition to cultivated apple trees as its primary host.